IsabelaPastorini/Algorithm/README.md

 ![image](./Vovo_Juju.png)

-Trying to write a few types of code in C++
+Triyng to write different types of algorithms at beginning with C++.
+Just for fun.